-A "toolbox" of participatory research methods (available on the PRGA Program Web site as a searchable database) stimulates the exchange of methods and makes these more accessible.

-Impact assessment studies
+- A "toolbox" of participatory research methods (available in the PRGA Program Web site as a searchable database) that stimulates the exchange of methods and makes these more accessible. - Impact assessment studies

-In an initiative funded by Germany's Federal Ministry of Cooperation and Economic Development (BMZ), the PRGA Program is working with and sponsoring projects that pursue six contrasting approaches to participatory research, with a view to assessing the costs and benefits of these.
+In an initiative sponsored by Germany's Federal Ministry of Cooperation and Economic Development (BMZ), the PRGA Program is working with projects that pursue six contrasting approaches to participatory research, with a view to assessing the costs and benefits of these.
 The program will then develop guidelines for using these approaches, based on the benefits to different stakeholders and their overall impact on research priority setting, technology design, and adoption.
 It will also develop guidelines for helping decision makers, researchers, development practitioners, and community leaders assess the impact of participation.

-Research fellowships
+• Research fellowships

-The above initiative also funds the involvement in the action research and capacity building of a number of research fellows associated with the projects' field research in Honduras, Uganda, Nepal, and Zimbabwe.
+The above initiative also funds the involvement in the action research and capacity building of a number of research fellows associated with the prjects' field research in Honduras, Uganda, Nepal and Zimbabwe

-The NRM small-grants program
+• The NRM small-grants program

-The PRGA Program has complemented the above initiative with an NRM smallgrants program funded by the Ford Foundation, focusing on farmer-led research to assess the implications for CG and NARS partners adaptive research strategies.
-Small grants are made to initiatives that examine one or more methodologies for innovative division of labor between scientists and farmerresearchers in NRM, dealing with a farmer-identified problem or inventive solution related to farmers' current research practices and/or information, skill building, and scientific research methodologies.
+The PRGA Program has complemented the above initiative with an NRM small-grants program funded by the Ford Foundation, focusing on farmer-led research to assess the implications for CG and NARS partners' adaptive research strategies.
+Small grants are made to initiatives that examine one or more methodologies for innovative division of labor between scientists and farmer-researchers in NRM, dealing with a farmer-identified problem or inventive solution related to farmers' current research practices and/or information.

-Capacity building
+• Capacity building